fedora-python/portingguide/source/process.rst

 Each of the subsequent chapters explains one area where Python 3 differs from Python 2, and how to adapt the code.
-They are arranged roughly in the typical order they are tackled in a typical project.
+The chapters are arranged roughly according to the order in which they are usually tacked in a typical project.

-We recommend that you skim the introduction of each of the chapters, so that you know what you're up against pefore you start.
+We recommend that you skim the introduction of each of the chapters, so that you know what you're up against before you start.

 Happy porting!